ArcticGizmo/WIMS/README.md

-# WIMS
+# Wims
-Where is my stuff - A configurable GPS data server
+Where is my stuff? - A configurable GPS data server